 Rangers Press Release

-After today's moves, the Rangers now have a full 40-man roster.
+With today's moves, the Rangers now have 39 players on the club's 40-man roster.